 Hugo co-authored Beauty, Disrupted – the autobiography of famed supermodel Carré Otis, published in October 2011 by HarperCollins.

-Since 2004, he has blogged at http://hugoschwyzer.net/
+From 2004-2013, he blogged at http://hugoschwyzer.net/